Student and graduate bank accounts

 Making payments through your student account

-While it is a secure service and makes payments between friends and family easy, ensure you keep track of any payments you make so that you stay within your authorised overdraft limit.
+Keep track of any payments you make so that you stay within your authorised overdraft limit.

-Here are some tips to help you manage your account safely and prevent fraud:
+Here’s some tips to help you manage your account safely and prevent fraud:

-- Shield your PIN at cash machines
+- Always shield your PIN at cash machines

 - Try not to use shared computers or tablets to access online banking

-- Regularly check your bank statement to make sure there are no errors and all of the spending is yours
+- Regularly check your bank statement to make sure there are no errors

 Moving onto a graduate account